veto14/imagerecognition/README.md

 ### Ideally, when finished, there should be codes for:

-* Recognizing all of the text in a image and turning it into a string
+* Recognizing text in an image and turning it into a string
-* Recognizing specific parts of text and only converting those sections
-* Recognizing the monetary values of recepits and invoices and checking if everything adds up (i will probably scrap this idea up if i don't have time)
+* Preprocessing blurred, crooked or noisy images to properly recognize the text on them